Curtis Axel: AxelMania and The Social Outcasts (2015–2017)

 At the Royal Rumble on January 25, 2015, Axel was set to enter the Royal Rumble match at number 6, but was attacked by Erick Rowan on the entrance ramp, rendering him unable to compete.
-As a result of not being eliminated (having never officially entered the match), Axel trended on Twitter following the event, and also received supportive tweets from former WWE wrestlers Lance Storm and Tommy Dreamer and then later from current WWE wrestlers Xavier Woods, Zack Ryder, and David Otunga, the latter offering his legal services.
+As a result of not being eliminated (having never officially entered the match), Axel trended on Twitter following the event, and also received supportive tweets from Lance Storm and Tommy Dreamer Xavier Woods, Zack Ryder, and David Otunga.
 Axel was defeated by Rowan on the following week's episode of Main Event.
 Axel then began an angle where he began referring to himself as "the true winner of the Royal Rumble", claiming that he still hadn't been eliminated from the match and that he deserved a shot at WrestleMania 31 for the WWE World Heavyweight Championship as a result.
 This involved Axel interrupting segments involving the likes of Dean Ambrose, John Cena, and Rusev to protest his cause, and also led to Axel starting his own hashtag, #AxelMania.
 At WrestleMania 31, Axel participated in the André the Giant Memorial Battle Royal, but was eliminated by multiple wrestlers.

 On the May 11 episode of Raw, Axel turned face when he shook hands with Damien Sandow (who was impersonating Randy Savage as "Macho Mandow"), similar to the handshake of The Mega Powers, when they formed a tag team.
 After this, Axel began impersonating Hulk Hogan, while teaming with Sandow.
 The two were dubbed The Meta Powers.
 The Meta Powers were defeated by The Ascension at Payback (Konnor and Viktor).
 Axel and Sandow ceased their AxelMania and Macho Mandow imitations on July 24, after WWE fired Hulk Hogan and severed all ties with him.